This low carb nutter butters recipe is PERFECTION!

-- In a large bowl, cream together the butter, peanut butter, baking powder, xanthan gum, and salt using an electric mixer until light and fluffy (about 6-8 minutes).
+- In a large bowl, cream together unsalted butter (6 tablespoons), creamy peanut butter (1/3 cup), baking powder (1/2 teaspoon), xanthan gum (1/2 teaspoon), and salt (1/4 teaspoon) using an electric mixer until light and fluffy (about 6-8 minutes).

-- Again, keep the mixer on, and sprinkle in the erythritol, working in 4 batches.
+- Again, keep the mixer on, and sprinkle in erythritol (1 cup), working in 4 batches.
 Allow each batch to incorporate fully before adding the next.
 Occasionally scrape down the sides with a spatula to fully incorporate all ingredients.

-- Use this same technique with the almond flour.
+- Use this same technique with the almond flour (2 cups).